Blue-Eyed Grass, Narrowleaf Blue-Eyed Grass

-Bermuda's national flower, Blue-Eyed Grass features 10-12 inch long sword-like leaves, and charming deep blue flowers with yellow centers from late-spring to mid-summer.
-Foliage continues to look healthy throughout the summer and fall.
-Highly adaptable, Blue Eyed Grass thrives in full sun or part shade.
-Plants prefer moist soil (flowering longer and looking fresher with regular water), and are drought tolerant once established; appearance is fresher and bloom is heavier when regular water is provided.
+Bermuda's national flower, blue-eyed grass features 10-12″ long sword-like leaves and from late spring to mid summer, charming deep-blue flowers with yellow centers.
+Foliage continues to look healthy throughout summer and fall.
+Highly adaptable, blue-eyed grass thrives in full sun or part shade.
+Plants are drought tolerant once established; appearance is fresher and bloom is heavier when regular water is provided.
 Use at the front of mixed borders, in containers, or allow blue-eyed grass to naturalize in a woodland garden.
-Winter hardy to zone 4.Blue-Eyed Grass seeds cannot ship to HI, PR, or Canada.
+Winter hardy to zone 4.Blue-eyed grass seeds cannot ship to HI, PR, or Canada.